 Upon completing of the OTAC, medical practitioners can complete a clinical placement with a placement supervisor or ongoing mentor.
-This is the next step for medical practitioners seeking accreditation to prescribe opioid pharmacotherapies in NSW.
+Your supervisor will assess you based on your performance at the placement and provide a recommendation for accreditation.
+This forms the final step as part of your application to for accreditation to prescribe opioid pharmacotherapies in NSW.

-- Alternatively, your supervisor may still decide to undertake a more formal placement supervision with you, and you should disucss this direclty with your supervisor.
+- Alternatively, your supervisor may still decide to undertake a more formal placement supervision with you, and you should discuss this directly with your supervisor.
+This is at the discretion of your supervisor.
 It is recommended that you complete the clinical placement within 12 months of complete the OTAC.

 You can contact us if you require assistance finding a supervisor near you.

-Upcoming OPS Committee Dates 2022
+Upcoming OPS Committee Dates 2023

-- Thursday, 20 October 2022
+- Thursday, 26th October

-- Thursday, 1 December 2022
+- Thursday, 14th December